Guifeng Zongmi: Sudden awakening, gradual cultivation

 Zongmi tried to harmonize the different views on the nature of awakening (bodhi).
 A key topic of debate in Tang Chan circles was the nature of awakening, and how it could occur suddenly.
 Zongmi advocated the view of sudden awakening (Ch: tun-wu), accompanied by gradual cultivation.
 In the Chan Preface, Zongmi writes that all ancient Chan teachings "first show the original nature [kaishi benxing] and then require reliance on this nature to practice dhyana [yixing xiuchan]."

 Indeed, sudden awakening and gradual cultivation were ultimately one and the same according to Zongmi who writes:

 It is only because of variations in the style of the World Honoured One’s exposition of the teachings that there are sudden expositions in accordance with the truth and gradual expositions in accordance with the capacities [of beings]…this does not mean that there is a separate sudden and gradual [teaching].

 Zongmi thus understands "sudden" and "gradual" teachings as different ways or methods that express the same truth, not to two separate teachings or truths.
 Furthermore, although the sudden teaching reveals the truth directly, and results in a "sudden" understanding that all beings are Buddhas, this does not mean that one attained full Buddhahood right away.
 This is because the deeply rooted defiled seeds are only removed by extensive training which reduces these residual effects of past life conditionings.

 As such, Zongmi differentiates between two types of awakening / enlightenment: the awakening of initial insight (chieh-wu) which is the basis of gradual cultivation and the awakening of full realization (cheng wu) which is the final awakening.
 This means Zongmi's analysis of the path has three main components: initial insight, gradual cultivation, full realization.
 Thus, Zongmi advocated "sudden enlightenment, gradual cultivation" (Ch: tun-wu chien-hsiu).
-Sudden awakening provides an initial insight into the true nature and gradual cultivation was needed to eliminate all remaining traces of defilements that prevented the total integration of the originally enlightened mind into all actions.
+Sudden awakening provides an initial insight into the true nature and gradual cultivation is needed to eliminate all remaining traces of defilements that prevented the total integration of the originally enlightened mind into all actions.